Jason Mojica: "Basketball diplomacy" in North Korea

-In March 2013 Mojica became one of the first Americans to meet reclusive North Korean leader Kim Jong-un.
-Mojica and Vice Media co-founder Shane Smith are said to have come up with the idea of gaining access to film in North Korea by appealing to Kim's reported love of basketball by proposing "a goodwill game of basketball with North Korea's national team."
+In March 2013, Mojica became one of the first Americans to meet reclusive North Korean leader Kim Jong-un.
+Mojica and Vice Media co-founder Shane Smith are said to have had the idea of gaining access to film in North Korea by appealing to Kim's reported love of basketball by proposing "a goodwill game of basketball with North Korea's national team."
 The Vice crew brought with them 5-time NBA Champion Dennis Rodman and three members of the Harlem Globetrotters.
-New York Times media critic David Carr wrote at the time: "Vice gained a share of infamy by getting access to the North Korean leader Kim Jong-un and the notoriously secretive country he leads through a caper involving Dennis Rodman and the Harlem Globetrotters, a stunt that drew attention, invective and clicks."
+The New York Times media critic David Carr wrote at the time: "Vice gained a share of infamy by getting access to the North Korean leader Kim Jong-un and the notoriously secretive country he leads through a caper involving Dennis Rodman and the Harlem Globetrotters, a stunt that drew attention, invective and clicks."

-According to a later article in The New Yorker, the "cheerful scene—billed as 'basketball diplomacy'—was soon complicated by developments in U.S.–North Korean relations.
-After Rodman's visit, North Korea... scrapped its 1953 armistice with South Korea and threatened a preëmptive nuclear attack on the United States....
+According to a later article in The New Yorker, the "cheerful scene—billed as 'basketball diplomacy'—was soon complicated by developments in U.S.–North Korean relations."
+After Rodman's visit, North Korea... scrapped its 1953 armistice with South Korea and threatened a preemptive nuclear attack on the United States....
 What had seemed like a bold P.R. stunt by Vice now looked like cozying up to a dangerous dictator."
-At one point Rodman stood up at the banquet and told Kim, “Sir, you have a friend for life.”
+At one point Rodman stood up at the banquet and told Kim, "Sir, you have a friend for life."
 The New Yorker went on to say that in the context of "recent reports of cannibalism among a starving population, those remarks and current headline on the Vice Web site that ‘North Korea has a friend in Dennis Rodman and Vice’ seem a bit, well, tasteless.”
 Mojica has called such criticism "sanctimonious."